Iteration utilities

 3 startup[t5] + shutdown[t1] + shutdown[t2] + shutdown[t5] ≤ 3Chunks based on duration

-If working with a time structure that has varying duration for its time periods, it can be more convenient with chunks based on their combined duration.
+If working with a time structure that has varying duration for its time periods, it can be more convenient to use chunks based on their combined duration.

-The chunk_duration function iterates through a time structure returning subsequences of duration at least dur starting at each time period.
+The chunk_duration function iterates through a time structure, returning subsequences with a duration of at least dur starting at each time period.

 Indexing of operational time structures